 If the agency has any special purpose motorized vehicles, vessels or aircraft, a written directive governs their operations.
-The following provisions must be met: Α. A statement of the objectives of their operations or usage; В. Instructions, conditions and the limitations of usage; C. Authorization for use in various situations; D. Qualification and training for personnel assigned as operators; E. Designation of positions(s) responsible for the condition and maintenance of these vehicles; F. A listing of the equipment, if any, to be kept on board; and G. A list of authorized operators. aircraf provis A. B. C.
+The following provisions must be met:

+- A. A statement of the objectives of their operations or usage; - B. Instructions, conditions and the limitations of usage; - C. Authorization for use in various situations; - D. Qualification and training for personnel assigned as operators; - E. Designation of positions(s) responsible for the condition and maintenance of these vehicles: - F. A listing of the equipment, if any, to be kept on board; and - G. A list of authorized operators.